canonical/craft-application/docs/howto/partitions.rst

 In environment variables
 ------------------------

-You might use these variables in a lifecycle override section of a configuration yaml.
+You might use these variables in a lifecycle override section of a project file.
 For instance:

 .. code-block:: yaml